-As noted in question 1.3 above, although the UK left the EU on 31 January 2020, many of the EU mining regulations have continued in force after the UK's exit as retained EU legislation that forms part of UK domestic law.
-Where EU legislation has not been retained, domestic legislation enacted by Government post-Brexit has not shown any significant divergence from current EU regulations.
+Although the UK left the EU on 31 January 2020, many of the EU mining regulations have continued in force after the UK's exit as retained EU legislation that forms part of UK domestic law.
+As noted within this article, where EU legislation has not been retained, domestic legislation enacted by Government post-Brexit has not shown any significant divergence from current EU regulations.
 The UK's approach is not expected to change at the time of writing.